Navigation

 What food is Tasmania known for?

-Tasmania is renowned for its fresh seafood (oysters, crayfish, rock lobster, abalone), award-winning whisky, cool-climate Pinot Noir and sparkling wine, organic cider, black truffles, and farm-to-table dining.
-The island's clean environment and cool climate give its produce a distinctive quality.
+Tasmania is celebrated for its fresh seafood, from oysters and rock lobster to abalone.
+Alongside award‑winning whisky, cool‑climate Pinot Noir and sparkling wine, you’ll find organic cider, black truffles and refined farm‑to‑table dining.

-Ready for your Tasmania adventure?
-Connect with our Aussie travel specialists and let’s find your perfect adventure.
+Connect with our House of Travel Tassie travel specialists and let’s find your perfect adventure.

 Amazing holiday deals await!